 JJ (Jessica) Eisfelder

 JJ is a potter, printmaker, gardener and mother of two amazing (not so little anymore) boys.
-JJ grew up in Kansas City in a family of crafty people.
-She was introduced to the idea of being an artist at an early age by her Aunt, who was an amazing artist and grew up exploring the art museums, galleries and private art classes offered in the KC area.
+JJ grew up in Kansas City in a family of crafty people, exploring the art museums, galleries and private art classes offered in the KC area.

-JJ moved to Missoula, Montana to continue her study of art at the University of Montana where she earned a Bachelor of Fine Arts in Printmaking and a minor in Ceramics.
+After graduating from high school, JJ moved to Missoula, Montana to continue her study of art at the University of Montana, where she earned a Bachelor of Fine Arts in Printmaking and a minor in Ceramics.
 In 2001, JJ moved to the country outside of Farmville, Virginia where she has spent the last 25 years making artworks inspired by her natural surroundings, teaching kids art classes and gardening.

 Teaching Philosophy:

 I believe experimentation is so important in art education!
-That is why I love the freedom of an independent art studio, where kids have the freedom to try new materials and really explore their own individual ideas.
+That is why I love the freedom of an independent art studio, where kids have the opportunity to try new materials and really explore their own individual ideas without the fear of failure.